- In-person attendance

-Offenders should contact their case manager if they have any questions or concerns.
-If an offender does not have contact details for their case manager, they must contact their nearest CCS location in the first instance.
+You should contact your case manager if you have any questions or concerns.
+If you do not have contact details for your case manager, you must contact your nearest CCS location in the first instance.
 Contact numbers are available on the CCS location page.

 Appointments via telephone, Zoom and other DJCS approved technology

 Supervision and other appointments are generally provided in-person.
-If it is appropriate and approval is gained, they also may take place via telephone, Zoom or other DJCS approved technology.
+If it is appropriate and you gain approval, supervision may take place via telephone, Zoom or other DJCS approved technology.